Red Horse Recruiter Ranks First in Class

-U.S. Air Force Master Sgt.
-Bryan Fletcher, a 202nd RED HORSE Squadron recruiter, poses before a line of awards in his office located at Camp Blanding Joint Training Center in Starke, Florida, May 12, 2023.
-Fletcher was named the 2022 Air National Guard Top Geographically Separated Unit Advanced Recruiter by achieving a new enlistment contract rate of 164% of his annual goal.
-He was honored at the Air Force's annual Operation Blue Suit Arrival Ceremony held in March 2023 at Joint Base San Antonio-Randolph, Texas.
-(U.S. Air National Guard photo by Tech Sgt.
-Chelsea Smith)
+JACKSONVILLE AIR NATIONAL GUARD BASE, Fla. – Master Sgt.
+Bryan Fletcher, a 202nd RED HORSE recruiter, was named one of the U.S. Air Force’s best recruiters at the annual Operation Blue Suit Arrival Ceremony held March 2023 at Joint Base San Antonio-Randolph, Texas.
+Fletcher earned the 2022 Air National Guard Top Geographically Separated Unit Advanced Recruiter by achieving a new enlistment contract rate of 164% of his annual goal.

+Operation Blue Suit winners are the elite top 0.85% of all Air Force recruiters, or the best 18 recruiters out of the over 2,100 recruiters in the U.S., Germany, Italy, Japan, Puerto Rico, Guam, and the Virgin Islands.
+These recruiters are honored for surpassing recruitment goals and displaying the highest leadership qualities, said Maj.
+Gen. Ed Thomas, Air Force Recruiting Service commander.

+“Bryan is a go-getter who sets goals and doesn’t let anything get in his way of achieving those goals,” said Chief Master Sgt.
+LaTisha Conte-Murrill, Florida Air National Guard (FLANG) Recruiting and Retention senior enlisted leader.
+“He has been the top FLANG recruiter for the past five years and has significantly contributed to our end strength being above 100% for all of those years.”

 |Date Taken: